-Remove the cover and cover support from over the soap box.
+Remove cover and cover support over the soap box.

-- Fig. If comp 3 has a metal plate at the rear, bend it all - (19) the way as shown. - Fig. Pull the manifold knobs up and forward. - (20) 1.
-Loosen both knobs so that one side of the metal fingers underneath can slide under the - (21) top lid of the machine, within the supply box. - 2.
-Fit the supply manifold into the supply box so that both sides are held securely in place by the metal fingers.
+Fig. Bend all the way back the metal plate in compartment 3.

+Fig. Pull the knobs up and forward.

+- 1. Loosen both knobs so that one side of the metal fingers underneath can slide under the top lid of the machine, within the supply box. - 2.
+Fit the supply injector into the supply box so that both sides are held securely in places by the metal fingers.